 Further guidance may be found at: voluntaryinitiative.org.uk/water/biobeds/

+This option is subject to a 10-year agreement.
 This will be highlighted in the agreement if your grant application is successful and you decide to proceed.

 STEPS003 Lined biobeds (either off-set/drive over)

 Preparation of the biomix: